 Vote-by-Mail ballots must be returned to either one of our two offices by 7 p.m.
 Central Time on election day in order to be counted.
 However, if you are overseas and voting in a presidential primary or general election, your ballot must be dated or postmarked by the date of the election, and we must receive it within 10 days of the election for it to be counted.

-A single request for a Vote-by-Mail ballot by any voter (not just overseas voters) is good for all elections for two (2) general election cycles.
-For example, any request for ballots in the 2020 elections is good through December 2022.
+A single request for a Vote-by-Mail ballot by any voter (not just overseas voters) is good for all elections for one (1) general election cycles.

 You may vote early in one of our five early voting locations during a designated period prior to an election.
 For more details about early voting please click here.